 As Rumi said, you don't need to seek for love, only to find and seek all the barriers within yourself that you have built against it.

-So when we sit with each other, we just watch what’s happening automatically, driven by unconcious programming.
-We se if it is possible to reach some kind of contact.
+So when we sit with each other, we just watch what's happening automatically, driven by unconscious programming.
+We see if it is possible to reach some kind of contact.
 And if not, what are the barriers?

 Our parents as carriers of culture